 Rose, White & Red together – ‘Unity.’

 I know what I will be looking out for when I visit second-hand bookshops.
-They’re also still available on UK Amazon Language of Flowers and US Amazon but excuse me while I nudge ‘father’ in my home and tell him that perhaps ‘mother’ needs a tussie-mussie full of symbolic meanings!
+The Language of Flowers can also be found on Amazon but excuse me while I nudge ‘father’ in my home and tell him that perhaps ‘mother’ needs a tussie-mussie full of symbolic meanings!